Our new ArkansasBlue welcome center is now open in Fayetteville!Come see us

 If you don’t have dental or vision coverage, and you would like to get it, don’t fret; we can help.
 Arkansas Blue Cross and Blue Shield also offers individual and family dental and vision products in our Shop section.
 Call one of our agents at 800-392-2583 to discuss your options.

 Arkansas Blue Cross offers several convenient ways (online, with our smartphone app, by phoning customer service, in person, etc.) to pay your monthly premium, and you can make it even easier with autopay.

 Yes.
-If you get your insurance through an individual plan, you can pay by check, money order or cashier’s check at an Arkansas Blue Cross location near you.
-For your protection and ours, we do not accept cash payments at our locations.
+If you get your insurance through an individual plan, you can pay by check, money order or cashier’s check at a welcome center near you.
+For your protection and ours, we do not accept cash payments at our welcome centers.
 We do not charge a transaction fee for payments.

 Depending on the coverage you have, you'll receive either a Personal Health Statement (PHS) each time you visit a doctor, so you can keep track of your healthcare spending.
 It's not a bill but a guide for how to review a bill if your doctor sends you one.
-You also can see your claims history in our secure, members-only website, My Blueprint.
+You also can see your claims history in our secure, members-only website, Blueprint Portal.

 Premiums are the fixed amount you pay each month for your health insurance coverage.
 It’s your monthly bill for your health insurance, similar to a monthly payment for car insurance.